strawberry-development/generative-art-cellular-patterns/README.md

 - Responsive (Mobile UI)
 - 1/1 AR overflow
 - Review some interface element
-- Interface is broken on width screen (16/9)
+- Interface is broken on widescreen (16/9)

 ## Setup